IIIT-Sricity-FSD-2024-2028/33_IndAI/README.md

 ##  Proposed Solution

-The **Education-Oriented Financial and Paper trading latform** provides an integrated environment where Learners can learn financial concepts and practice trading using virtual money.
+The **Education-Oriented Financial Literacy and Paper trading latform** provides an integrated environment where Learners can learn financial concepts and practice trading using virtual money.

 ### **Key Platform Features:**
 - **Risk-free simulated trading environment**